FDio/vpp/docs/usecases/container_test.rst

 OS / Distro test results
 ------------------------

-This setup has been tested on an Ubuntu 18.04 LTS system.
-If you’re feeling adventurous, the same scenario also worked on a recent Ubuntu 20.04 “preview” daily build.
+This setup has been tested on Ubuntu 18.04 - 22.04 LTS systems.
 Other distros may work fine, or not at all.

 Proxy Server
 ------------